brandonGonzalez01/2018summer_chem_project/README.md

 # 2018summer_chem_project
-A neural network for predicting solubility of a molecule with accompanying notebooks
+A neural network for predicting solubility of a molecule with accompanying notebooks developed while @ Catalent for Catalent San Deigo's injectable group.

+Thanks to my supervisors Kirk Reynolds and Rina Fong for allowing me to work on this project.